 Step 6: Content

 You can hire a writer to create the content for you but since you know your business better than anyone else, I would recommend you at least attempt to write your content.
-In the Freebies Club, we have a worksheet that will help you write your content.
+In WordPress Express, we have a worksheet that will help you write your content.

 - About Page